Joseph Bosco 林舟

 Which Joseph Bosco is this?

-To my utter shock, since I have been studying anthropology and Chinese, two other Joseph Boscos have emerged who also, as improbable as it seems, are interested in Taiwan and China.
-(There are still other Joe Boscos, but let's not go there…) One is a lawyer, former aid to the late US Senator Paul Tsongas, and previously professor at Georgetown.
+To my utter shock, after I had been studying anthropology and Chinese and moved to Hong Kong to teach, two other Joseph Boscos emerged who also, as improbable as it seems, were interested in Taiwan and China.
+(There are still other Joe Boscos, but let's not go there…) One is a lawyer who worked for former Massachusetts Governor John Volpe, then went to Washington as Volpe’s special assistant when he was named Secretary of Transportation by President Nixon.
+That Joe Bosco has also been a professor at Georgetown and is a national security consultant.
 His full name is Joseph A. Bosco (I don't have a middle name or initial).
-He wrote a few opinion pieces that led some friends to wonder what had happened to "me"; here is a Washington Post Op-Ed from 2001, and a Taipei Times column that argues against China's legal claims to be able to use force to unite Taiwan with the mainland.
-He argues for the containment of China, and for pressing China on issues of US interest, thus taking a politically conservative or hawkish point of view.
+He wrote a few opinion pieces that led some friends to wonder what had happened to "me"; here is a Washington Post Op-Ed from 2001, and a Taipei Times column that argued against China's legal claims to be able to use force to unite Taiwan with the mainland.
+He argued for the containment of China, and for pressing China on issues of US interest, thus taking a politically conservative or hawkish point of view.
+Here is a more recent opinion piece in the LA Times that argues the US should end the policy of 'strategic ambiguity' and make clear that it would protect Taiwan from attack, and in return Taiwan should agree to "forgo formal independence for now."
+He also makes a point that I tend to agree with, which is that "Two democratic peoples could peacefully manage the question of unification, independence or association."
+(Still, much work would need to be done to convince Beijing that this policy is not designed to stealthily promote Taiwan independence.)
+More recent (2010) articles include one in the Washington Times on the need to contain China’s growing threat and a call in the Christian Science Monitor for Obama to call a summit of Nobel Peace Prize winners to protest China’s jailing of Liu Xiabo.

-The other Joseph Bosco (who like the Georgetown lawyer also has the middle initial “A”, but does not use it) is a journalist and the author of a book on the OJ Simpson trial.
-He seems to have some enemies (see this blog and this LA Times Boyarsky column).
-In 2002, he took a job teaching English in Fujian, and the next year moved to Beijing where he is Visiting Professor of Journalism at the Beijing Foreign Studies University.
-During his time in Fujian, the journalist Joseph Bosco developed strong opinions on the Taiwan issue.
-The journalist Joseph Bosco views himself as a liberal, but since he apparently has never been in Taiwan, he views the issue exclusively through PRC eyes.
-He dismisses and disparages Taiwanese claims for independence, noting that the PRC will never accept an independent Taiwan.
-He writes so glowingly of the PRC that he has now attracted attention of the right wing press (see this Newsmax article for a right-wing attack on JB).
-The glowing piece on China is actually an attack on the other Joseph Bosco, so I feel caught in battle of Joseph Boscos!
+The other Joseph Bosco (who like the Georgetown lawyer also had the middle initial “A”, but did not use it) was a journalist and the author of a book on the OJ Simpson trial.
+I only had occasion to meet him once in November 2006 before he died at a relatively young 61 years of age in July 2010 (see his LA Times obituary here).
+He had his fans, but seemed to have some enemies (see this blog and this LA Times Boyarsky column).
+He was very nice in person when we met, but seemed sometimes pugnacious in his blogs, other times regretful about unspecified choices in his life.
+In 2002, he took a job teaching English in Fujian, and the next year moved to Beijing where he was Visiting Professor of Journalism at the Beijing Foreign Studies University.
+During his time in Fujian, the journalist Joseph Bosco developed strong opinions on the Taiwan issue, though unfortunately (for posterity, but fortunately in other ways), his blog entries are no longer on the web.
+The journalist Joseph Bosco viewed himself as a liberal, but since he had never been in Taiwan, he viewed the issue exclusively through PRC eyes.
+He dismissed and disparaged Taiwanese claims for independence, noting that the PRC will never accept an independent Taiwan.
+He wrote so glowingly of the PRC that he attracted the attention of the right wing press (see this Newsmax article for a right-wing attack on JB).
+The glowing piece on China was actually an attack on the other Joseph Bosco, so I felt caught in battle of Joseph Boscos!

 Needless to say, I am not them.
 The Library of Congress knows me as Bosco, Joseph, 1957- since I don't have a middle name.
 I considered taking a middle name or initial, but a librarian told me that would be even more confusing.
 So there we are.
-Bosco is not a common surname in Italy; this site will show you, however, that the name is not rare and is spread throughout Italy (for the record, my Bosco ancestors are from Vasto, in the Abruzzi, and 3 generations before that arrived in Vasto from the Marche).
-Joseph, or Giuseppe, is probably the most common given name in Italy; San Giuseppe, on 19 March, was once a national holiday.
+Bosco is not a common surname in Italy; this site will show you, however, that the name is not rare and is spread throughout Italy (for the record, my Bosco ancestors are from Vasto, in the Abruzzi, and 3 generations before that arrived in Vasto from the Marche according to family tradition, but from Puglia further south according to government records).
+Joseph, or Giuseppe, is probably the most common male given name in Italy; San Giuseppe, on 19 March, was once a national holiday.
 So that is why there are 3 of us.
-But it is still quite some coincidence that there are 3 Joseph Boscos (Boschi?) who write about Taiwan and China.
+But it is still quite some coincidence that there are 3 Joseph Boscos (Boschi?) who have written about Taiwan and China.

-I am also known by my Chinese name Lin Zhou (林舟).
+I am also known by my Chinese name LIN Zhou (林舟).
 Lin is a common surname and means forest (which is what Bosco means in Italian).
 Zhou sounds like "Joe."
-I hope the other Joseph Boscos have different Chinese names, at least.
+I hope any other Joseph Boscos take different Chinese names (at least a different character, like or or even J ) to avoid confusion!

 Back to top